In this blog, Arducam addresses 5 of the most concerning issues of Raspberry Pi High Quality Camera.

-Even if you’ve successfully mounted the m12 lens on the HQ camera, it does not mean it will work without issues.
+Even if you’ve mounted the m12 lens on, it means no success.
 The smaller M12 cameras offer a smaller lens optical format, which could be insufficient to cover the whole image sensor area, leading to dark unexposed pixels around the corners.
 If you are not clear about this, learn from this page about how should the lenses and sensors match.

-Therefore, we’ve been selecting and testing M12 lenses for several days to sort out the best M12 lenses for the HQ camera with different focal lengths, so our users will not have to worry about the compatibility.
-However, if you want an even smaller housing and a more native mount, the answer is still to wait for third party customized board.
+Therefore, we’ve been selecting and testing M12 lenses for several days to sort out the best M12 lenses for the HQ camera with different focal lengths, so our users will not have to worry about compatibility.

 Is there anything you want to know or want Arducam to do about the Raspberry Pi High Quality Camera?
 Leave a comment below.